 National Climate Change Study

 The Second National Climate Change Study (V2) was completed in 2015.
 The results and model output data of V2 have been utilised by public agencies for their downstream climate impact studies.
-The Third National Climate Change Study (V3) is being carried out by scientists from the Climate Modelling and Prediction Branch of CCRS to build the next generation of climate projections for a climate-resilient Singapore.
+The Third National Climate Change Study (V3) is being carried out by scientists from the Climate Projections and Extremes (CPE) Branch of CCRS to build the next generation of climate projections for a climate-resilient Singapore.

 Understanding and Detecting Trends in Singapore and Surrounding Region’s Weather and Climate